-People with this disorder suffer from illogical thoughts.
+People with Obsessive Compulsive Disorder suffer from illogical thoughts.
 This compels them to do things in a specific pattern or order.
 They might also do these things repeatedly.

 Diagnosis is usually carried out by your healthcare provider.
 There are no tests needed to diagnose an anxiety disorder.

 However, your healthcare provider must perform tests that rule out other conditions.